 Note that the scores saturate at only about 20 samples meaning that for this problem at least, very fast classifications are possible.

 Unlike support vectors, the number of border samples required is approximately independent of the number of training samples.
-In addition to skill as a function of border samples for both AGF- and SVM-trained border-classifiers, Figure \ref{skill_v_nb} also shows results for a border classifier trained from the mathematical definition of the classes themselves.
-The skill scores of this latter curve do not level significantly faster than the other two.
+In addition to skill as a function of border samples, Figure \ref{skill_v_nb} shows skill as a function of the number of border samples for a both an SVM-trained border classifier as well as a border classifier trained from the mathematical definition of the classes themselves.
+Note that both curves are roughly the same.
 So long as the complexity of the problem does not increase, adding new training samples does not increase the number of border samples required for maximum accuracy.

 Figure \ref{nsv} shows the number of support vectors versus the number of training samples.
 The fitted curve is approximately linear with an exponent of 0.94 and multiplication coefficient of 0.38.
 In other words, for this problem there will be approximately 38 \% as many support vectors as there are training vectors.